Susa: 16 Day Tour of Iran

 - Visa authorization

-- Full-board accommodation in 5 star or best available hotels, breakfast at hotels, lunch and dinner at best available local restaurants, or hotels
+- Full-board accommodation in 3-5 star (best available in each city) hotels, breakfast at hotels, lunch and dinner at best available local restaurants, or hotels

 - All land transportation in air conditioned bus/minivan